jbeneroff/Neuroscience-Article-Database/README.md

 #### MVP

--Home page with navigation bar to article list and add an article pages.
+- Home page with navigation bar to article list and add an article pages.
--Get and render articles from Airtable.
+- Get and render articles from Airtable.
--Use forms to add articles and update Airtable.
+- Use forms to add articles and update Airtable.
--Delete articles from the Airtable.
+- Delete articles from the Airtable.

 #### PostMVP